How to Heal (and Even Benefit) from a Setback or Failure in Your Art Practice: Inspired by Buddhist Teachings

 This story involves one wise guide, two-part epoxy, and three tenets from Buddhism.

 My Failure Story of Coming Unglued

-I make these weird, Joseph Cornell-like, compositions inside of vintage cigar boxes.
+I make these unusual, Joseph Cornell-like compositions inside vintage cigar boxes.

 They’re based on myth and dream symbolism.
 They often contain tiny dollhouse antiques.
 I paint, wallpaper, sand, and age each piece.